What is a Saville Assessment?

 Another test type used to determine culture fit is the personality questionnaire.
 Saville Assessments publishes these under its Wave banner, with Wave Focus Styles and Wave Professional Styles being those widely used in the screening stages of recruitment.

-Whilst there are no definitive right or wrong answers, Wave Focus Styles could be considered the entry level test, as it takes just 13 minutes to complete.
+Whilst there are no definitive right or wrong answers, Wave Focus Styles could be considered the entry-level test, as it takes just 13 minutes to complete.
 Wave Professional Styles on the other hand runs to a duration of 40 minutes, delving much deeper into a candidate's character.

-On completion of your personality test, your prospective employer will be given a detailed report on your personality type, helping them to determine if you're a suitable fit, both for the role on offer and for the organisation's working culture.
+On completion of your personality test, your prospective employer will be given a detailed report on your personality type, helping them to determine if you're a suitable fit, both for the role on offer and for the organization's working culture.